Prat13k/PythonMiniProjects/README.md

 #### Problem 13:
 We all use the function to convert a string to a number but what if that was not available.
 This task is to write your own convert to string function.
   1. A string contains alphanumeric characters, but the function should be able to pick the last set of digits.
-  2. It should only convert the sring to intergarss and if the decimals are provided, they shoould be rounded off to a nearest integar.
+  2. It should only convert the sring to intergarss and if the decimals are provided, they should be rounded off to a nearest integar.
   3. The range of this number should be between [-2^31,2^31-1].
 If the result is outside this range, display the border value.

 #### Problem 14:
-Write a programme which inputs two numbers A and B. If A is smaller then B than print absolute difference else print double of their absolute difference.
+Write a programme which inputs two numbers A and B. If A is smaller than B then print absolute difference else print double of their absolute difference.

 #### Problem 15:
 YOu have a pet cat and whenever it cries between time 7 to 20, you are safe.